kordaniel/dsatter/node-discovery/README.md

 ```

 ## Client applications
-Query for a list of active chatserver nodes.
-The returned list is sorted (randomly for now) so that the client should always prefer the first chatserver node in the list that accepts the connection.
+Query for a list of active chat server nodes.
+The returned list is sorted (randomly for now) so that the client should always prefer the first server node in the list that accepts the connection.
 ```
 GET localhost:8080/api/clients
 ```